hackgvl/OpenData/README.md

 * For Feed Readers, [RSS](http://greenville.orangecoat.net/organizations/all/feed) feeds of organization data.
 * For Robots/Coders JSON and XML with [documentation on how to GET, POST, PATCH to the REST API](https://github.com/codeforgreenville/UpstateEvents/issues/17), including filtering the data.
 *  Our First Tool [Email Notices For New Tech Orgs](http://codeforgreenville.us10.list-manage.com/subscribe?u=72f49b95543b434d24de7f27f&id=0ff96bdd44)
+* For meetup organizers, we started a #meetuporganizers channel on the [HackGreenville Slack](https://hackgreenville.typeform.com/to/sBMjCF)

 Next Steps: Tools
+* To help meetup organizers, we plan to build a "Regularly Scheduled Program" view to show any overlap between meetups on the "2nd Wednesday" or "3rd Tuesday", etc.
 * [Validations tools for Organizations and Organizers](https://github.com/codeforgreenville/UpstateEvents/issues/18) to build trust with users
 * We'll be using IFTTT, Zapier, and programming to build more tools for validating data and such.
 * We're expanding the data API into other public and human curated datasets.
 This could include things like locations (mills, points of interest), Wi-Fi, parking.
 The idea is that we can tie in at least some of this data with the Trolley Tracker and transportation.